internetarchive/dweb-mirror/USING.md

 * Then comes an indicator for this page, whether it is being crawled, and if so approximately how much has been stored.

-* If the mirror is online to the Internet Archive (HTTP shows Green) then next comes a "Reload" button, you can click this to force it to check with the Archive for an up to date list.
+* If the mirror is online to the Internet Archive (GATEWAY shows Green) then next comes a "Reload" button, you can click this to force it to check with the Archive for an up to date list.
 It is most useful on collections when someone else might have added something, but your gateway might be remembering an old version.